EdwinKuttappi/fastpage1/_posts/2022-09-20-ProgramFunction.md

 toc: true
 layout: post
 comments: true
-title: CollegeBoard Section 1.2 Notes and Quiz
+title: CollegeBoard Big Idea 1.2 Notes and Quiz
 Description: After watching the videos from CollegeBoard about Program Function and Purpose, here are some notes and my quiz results.
 show_tags: true
 author: Edwin Abraham